knifeyspoony/idapython_scripts/bit_tester/README.md

 This seemed like it would be the most daunting task However, IDA Pro supports using PyQt5 since 2015, and the tools make this pretty straightforward.

 #### Install Tooling
-IDA already includes the PyQt5 libraries, but I also installed *QtDesigner* to create the dialog box, and the *Qt User Interface Compiler (uic)* to compile it:
+IDA already includes the PyQt5 libraries, but we can also install *QtDesigner* to create the dialog box, and the *Qt User Interface Compiler (uic)* to compile it:
 ```
 pip install pyqt5
 pip install pyqt5-tools